0xReki/0xreki.github.io/_posts/2022/2022-11-15-goodbye-mahjong-soul.md

 Well, let's go the for easy route first: no, you can't buy Jade for Coppers.
 That's not a minus per se, but that would have been the easiest way to clear this analysis.
 So let's look at the thing everyone wants: summoning a new character.
-To do that you need 200 Jade, which is about USD 3.40 (USD 1.20, if you factor in the first purchase bonus).
+To do that, you need 200 Jade, which is about USD 3.40 (USD 1.20, if you factor in the first purchase bonus).
 Compared to that, you need 50 Stardust, the freemium currency.

 How do you get those?